peterpot/openath.github.io/_posts/2016-04-11-licence-checker.md

 author: Andy Robinson
 ---

-We're working to make it a bit easier to check competition licenses with our new
+We're working to make it a bit easier to check competition licences with our new
 <a href="/licencecheck/">mobile licence checker</a>, and an easier <a href="/licencecheck/#apidocs">API for web developers</a>.

 It's well known within the sport that the rules of competition have just changed.
-For some time races have offered discounts to registered athletes.
-But this summer some competitions will require strict checks of licence numbers before you can enter, and road races can offer discounts to registered athletes.
+For some time road races have offered discounts to registered athletes.
+But <em>from April 2016 Track and Field athletes must be registered</em>, so strict checks will be required before you can enter.

 England Athletics have several tools available on their site for bulk-checking but none that works well on a mobile device.
-So we have built a mobile-friendly licence checker, which officials can bookmark and use on their phones at trackside this summer.
+So we have built a mobile-friendly licence checker, which officials can bookmark and use on their phones this summer.

 <div class="row">
     <div class="col-md-6">